kgao826/MSAzureOffboarding/README.md

 # MS EntraID Offboarding (WIP!!)
-_Automated Onboarding and Offboarding for Users in Entra ID._
+_Automated Offboarding for Users in Entra ID using a SharePoint form._

 ## Table of Contents:
 1. Overview